On the embedded Nash problem: Dlt and contact valuations

 If $\Sigma=D$, then $\lct_m(X,D,\Sigma)=1$ for all $m\ge 1$ and (i) applies.
 Moreover, since $(X,D)$ is log canonical, then $D$ is log canonical, by \cite[7.3.2]{Ko}.
 Since $D$ is log canonical, the $m$-th jet scheme $\cL_m(D)$ is equidimensional for every $m$, by \cite[Theorem 1.3]{EM}.
 By definition, $\sX^m_m(X,D)$, the $m$-contact locus in $\cL_m(X)$, is a Zariski open subset of $\pi_{m,m-1}^{-1}(\cL_{m-1}(D))$, where $\pi_{m,m-1}:\cL_m(X)\to \cL_{m-1}(X)$ is the truncation morphism.
 Since the latter is a trivial fibration, $\sX^m_m(X,D)$ is also equidimensional.
 Since $\sX _m(X,D)=\pi_{ m}^{-1}(\sX_m^m(X,D))$, it follows that all irreducible components of $\sX _m(X,D)$ have the same codimension.
 This proves (iii).

-If in addition $D$ has rational singularities, equivalently if $(X,D)$ is dlt, then $\cL_m(D)$ is irreducible for all $m\ge 1$ by \cite[Theorem 0.1]{M1}, and thus $\sX _m(X,D)$ is also irreducible by the same argument as above.
+One knows that $D$ has rational singularities if and only if $(X,D)$ is dlt, by applying \cite[(7.9), (11.1.1)]{Ko} to our setup, namely, $X$ is smooth and $D$ is reduced, and taking $Z=Sing(D)$ in Definition \ref{defDltY}.
+In this is the case, $\cL_m(D)$ is irreducible for all $m\ge 1$ by \cite[Theorem 0.1]{M1}, and thus $\sX _m(X,D)$ is also irreducible by the same argument as above.
 This proves (iv). $ \Box$

 \comment{

 \subs{\bf Proof of Proposition \ref{propGlct}.} Let $C_1, C_2$ be two irreducible sub-cylinders of $\sX _m$.
 Suppose that $C_1$ is strictly contained in the Zariski closure $\ol{C_2}$.
 Then $\codim\; C_1 >\codim\; C_2$ and $\ord_{C_1}B\ge \ord_{C_2}B$.
 Thus $\codim\; C_1 +\beta\ord_{C_1}B>\codim\; C_2 +\beta\ord_{C_2}B$.
 This implies both claims since